Configuring Open WebUI for AI Interaction

 TipBy clicking the small

-link below the system prompt field, you can fine tune the model's behavior by modifying its advanced settings.(Optional) Specify one or more .
+option below the system prompt field, you can fine-tune the model's behavior by modifying its advanced settings.(Optional) Specify one or more .
 They will be shown on the model's chat welcome screen.

 Figure 11: System prompt and prompt suggestions #(Optional) To extend the model's knowledge base, select one or more documents or collections of documents from the preconfigured list.